 - More Maintenence – Contact lenses require more care.
 You have to make sure you are cleaning your contact lenses properly and storing them with the correct solutions.
 Also making sure your contact lens case is changed out frequently.
 Opticians generally recommend them being changed every 30 days but at the very least every 90 days.

 - More Risk of Infections – This goes hand in hand with extra care.
-If you care for your contact lenses correctly than there is a less of a chance of an infection.
+If you care for your contact lenses correctly then there is less of a chance of an infection.
 Also if you are wearing a contact lens that is not made to be slept in, and you fall asleep in them this could increase your risk of an eye infection.
 Sleeping in your contact lenses that aren’t designed to be slept in reduces the amount of oxygen to your eye, and with the extra stress, your eye becomes more vulnerable to infections.

 - Dry Eyes – Contact lenses reduce the amount of oxygen that your eyes are getting, which in turn could create or enhance a dry eye problem.